-Another first for a Canon SLR camera the 6D comes with built-in Wi-fi, and there is a companion app available for smartphones.
-This lets you do two things.
+In another first for a Canon SLR camera, the 6D comes with built-in Wi-Fi.
+There’s a companion app available for smartphones, which lets you do two things.

 You can quickly look through all the shots you’ve taken so far, then pull them off onto you camera for quick proofing or instant social media sharing.
 That’s handy if you just want to get something out into the world quickly.

-The other thing the EOS Remote app lets you do is control the camera from your smartphone, with what the camera is seeing appearing live on your screen.
+The other thing the EOS Remote app provides is control of the camera from your smartphone, with what the camera is seeing appearing live on your screen.
 This saves you from having to buy a remote trigger, and I find it particularly useful for shooting from a tripod and triggering the shutter.

 Ok, so I just said how portable this camera is as one of its main advantages.
 But once you add in a couple of lenses, it’s still not exactly a small bit of kit, especially compared to some of the mirrorless systems out there.

-It’s the lightest full frame camera in the world, but you need to figure out if full frame is something you really need.
+Yes, it’s the lightest full-frame camera in the world, but you need to figure out if full frame is something you really need.
 It’s still far from being a featherweight!

 The 6D is billed as the smallest and least expensive full frame digital SLR.
-Compared to the other models in Canon’s full frame line up, like the 5D Mark III ($3499) or the 1D-X ($6,799), the $2099 RRP of the 6D is a good chunk of change less.
+Compared to the other models in Canon’s full frame line up, the $2099 RRP of the 6D is a good chunk of change less.

-But $2099 for a camera body is not exactly pocket money, particularly as, depending on your existing lens collection, you are likely going to want to buy some of those too.
+But $2099 for a camera body isn’t exactly pocket money, particularly as, depending on your existing lens collection, you are likely going to want to buy some of those too.